aopsahl25/final_project/README.md

 ```
 Program Output:
 ```
-As of 2021, the most populous country in the world is China, with a population of over 1.4 billion people., I am 95% certain about my answer.
+ANSWER: As of 2021, the most populous country in the world is China, with a population of over 1.4 billion people.,
+CONFIDENCE: I am 95% certain about my answer.
 ```

 In this program, the model answers a given question and outputs what percent confident it is in its response.
 While this is not a statistical, evidence-based measure of accuracy compelted by user, it is still a start in guaging how reliable the response may be (e.g., users can feel more confident in an answer with a score of 95% than a score of 2%).